lukeforte40/trailtales/readMe.md

 * Develop a trip recommendation engine
 * Develop a way to share your trips with friends and make a social media like website
 * (Done) Come up with a name for the project.
 Possible names: TrailTales.com
+* Ai travel journal writing assistant
+* Wishlist travel planning
+* pricing for travel plan (ai-assist)

 **To-Do**
-* Determine the tech stack I want to use
+* (Done) Determine the tech stack I want to use
-*
+* Create the travel journal part of the site

 **Tech Stack**
 * Java (springboot)
 * Maven
 * Mysql
 * React
+* Sass

 **Links**
 * https://radixweb.com/blog/angular-vs-react-vs-vue